euclidianAce/teal-cli/README.md

 	then it builds fine and is properly type checked.
 	(Internally this is currently done with a tiny but non-harmful hack that can hopefully be implemented in upstream Teal)
  - Colored output/fun ANSI stuffs
- - A pretty okay api
+ - A pretty okay api, with filesystem utilities
  - A (subjectively) better config format
  - listing dependencies in your `tlcconfig.lua` will add the appropriate paths to find type definitions, provided you have the [teal-types](https://github.com/teal-language/teal-types) repo installed in `$XDG_CONFIG_HOME/teal`, so instead of the current `include_dir` solution:
 ```lua